yonaskolb/Mint/README.md

 Note that a mint install path will be added to your `$PATH`, and that only one global version can be installed at a time.
 If you need to run a specific older version use `mint run`.

+Note also, that after you install a global version you must launch a new shell to get access the package.

 ## Support
 If your Swift command line tool builds with the Swift Package Manager than it will automatically install and run with mint!
 You can add this to your `Installing` section in the readme: